 Classroom libraries are the heart and soul of literacy instruction.
 We know that the right book at the right time can make all the difference … but only if we can find it!
-Most of my conversations with teachers and literacy coaches these past weeks have centered on books.
+Most of my conversations with teachers and literacy coaches are centered on books.
 Do you have a copy of … I forgot to grab my books… How will we reach our students and match them to texts?
 As we plan online learning modules, units, and lessons, we realize we are missing the most important component of our instruction – BOOKS.

 And it’s not just the books, it is the classroom library itself that is missing.
 This space where readers connect with one another and we connect them to books.
 This space where we design, organize and reorganize baskets of books to reflect our students and our curriculum.
 This space where students have agency to discover their reading identity and author their reading life.